nipo/nsl/lib/nsl_video/index.rst

-`mode <mode/>`_ states what a frame looks like -- active pixels and lines, the blanking around them, the sync pulses inside it -- and the clocks that frame calls for. `nsl_dvi.mode` and `nsl_hdmi.mode` are the names DVI and HDMI users know the same package by.
+`mode <mode/>`_ states what a frame looks like -- active pixels and lines, the blanking around them, the sync pulses inside it -- and the clocks that frame calls for.

+Two families state the remaining number differently.
+Broadcast modes (CEA/HDMI) state a frame rate and the pixel clock follows from the geometry; computer modes (VESA/DMT) state a pixel clock and the frame rate follows.
+1024x768 at "60 Hz" runs at 65 MHz, which is 60.004 frames per second, not 60, and `mode_build_clocked` is how such a mode is stated.
+Either way a mode knows its pixel clock exactly.

 A *geometry* is the part of a mode a pixel stream cares about: how many pixels a line holds and how many lines a frame holds.
 Blanking